 The big worry is that Facebook will accidentally suggest your friends or show that you’re open to dating on your regular profile.
 Thankfully, this isn’t the case, and Facebook keeps such details quiet.
 It might take a few days for your first match to arrive, but you’ll get a push notification when it does.
 If you find someone you like, you just have to tap the Heart icon on your profile to unlock the option to message them.

-Facebook Dating isn’t available everywhere yet, but it is available in the U.S. and a variety of South American countries.
-Its rollout in the U.K. and EU countries has been delayed due to privacy concerns.
-If you’re in the U.S. and are finding you can’t sign up to Facebook Dating, just check back at a later date, and try one of the other apps on this list in the meantime.
+Following delays due to privacy concerns, Facebook Dating has finally launched in the U.K. and Europe, and is also available in the U.S. and a variety of South American countries.
+If you’re in the U.S. and are finding you can’t sign up to Facebook Dating, just check back at a later date and try one of the other apps on this list in the meantime.

 If you’re gay, bi, trans, or queer, then there’s no better place to find love than Grindr.
 It’s the largest LGBTQ dating app and dating site out there, and it’s a must-download if you’re looking for that special someone — or just a little fun.
 Signing up is easy — you can either choose to enter your details in the old-fashioned way by filling in the form, or you can quickly sign up with your Facebook account.
 Once you’re signed up, you’ll want to set a profile picture and a display name, and make it clear whether you’re looking for love, a hookup, or just friends.